ZackJorquera/Keyword_Object_Detection/Made In C/README.md

 # Documentation

 ## Getting OpenCV to work with vs2017 (Visual Studios 2017)
 This was a painful process in with hardly anything got done.
 In the end, everything works fine.
-The steps to get this to work are as fallow:
+The steps to get this to work are as follow:

 ### Step 1
 Download the latest OpenCV windows package: [here](http://opencv.org/releases.html) and build to the c drive or the programs folder.